Serving DeKalb, Aurora, Batavia, Geneva, & Sycamore

 Cost for an Upscale Bathroom Modernization

 If you're looking to transform your small outdated bathroom into a luxurious master bath, consider the cost for an upscale bathroom remodel.
-This type of remodel includes:
+This remodel includes:

 - Expanding an existing 35 sq. ft bathroom to 100 sq. ft